balsa0/cod4-level-hack-mod/README.md

 # Cod4-level-hack-mod
 Level Hack Server Mod for Call of Duty 4
+- You can see the mod in action: https://www.youtube.com/watch?v=JR1TWOGiYuE

 # Installation
 You need a CoD4X server to run this mod: